shaantalk/shaantalk.github.io/docs/omscs/1_course_plan.md

 ### Summer 2025
 - **CS-7646: Machine Learning for Trading**
-  - *Reason*: With a moderate difficulty and workload, this course is perfect for the shorter summer term.
-Plus, it introduces practical applications of machine learning, which is something I'm keen to explore.
+  - *Reason*: Moderate difficulty and workload, this course is perfect for the shorter summer term.
+It introduces practical applications of machine learning so it will make me excited.

 | Code    | Course Name | Gatech Link | Reviews Link | Rating | Difficulty | Workload | Reviews | Foundational? | Rating:Difficulty | Rating:Workload |
 |---------|-------------|-------------|--------------|--------|------------|----------|---------|---------------|-------------------|-----------------|